 You should.

 This is a Customer Satisfaction lesson we should all take away from Slack’s early hyper-growth and Stewart Butterfield.
-In 2015, it seemed crazy that Slack would auto de-provision un-used seats.
+Way back in 2015, it seemed crazy that Slack would auto de-provision un-used seats.
+I didn’t even believe it when Stewart came to the first SaaStr Annual and talked about why they did it.
 But it didn’t stop them.
-And it won’t stop you today in 2020.
+And it won’t stop you today.

 • A pause is better than a cancel.
 They will come back later, if they love you and need you.